-We get asked this a lot.
-First of all, ALL beacons, whether iBeacon or Eddystone, are compatible with iOS and Android.
+We get asked a lot which beacons are the most compatible.
+All beacons, whether iBeacon or Eddystone, are compatible with iOS and Android.
 There are a few ‘tracker’ type Bluetooth devices around that don’t transmit the right Bluetooth header and can’t be seen on iOS but we don’t sell those.

 The main areas where beacons differ is not in compatibility but in physical characteristics such as battery size and waterproofing that are to be found as categories at the left hand side of our store.

-One thing people don’t realise is that there are more problems with phone compatibility than beacon compatibility.
+One thing people don’t realise is that problems occur with phone compatibility rather than beacon compatibility.
 Over time, we have discovered about 5% of our customers have problems getting the Manufacturer’s configuration to app connect to beacons on Android.
 To be clear, this is only when apps need to connect (to change settings) as opposed to only scan for beacons so this doesn’t tend to be a problem (for end users) once everything is set up.

-To answer the question, Bluetooth standards are such that all beacons can be seen on most phones and compatibility isn’t an issue.
+To answer the question, Bluetooth standards are such that all beacons can be seen on all phones and compatibility isn’t an issue.
 Problems we have seen have been related to phones rather than beacons.
 We have never had a beacon returned to us because it’s incompatible.
-However, if you want additional assurance then choose an Apple MFi certified beacon.